cookies-xor-cream/HugoTest/content/posts/poetry/my-own-taylor-series.md

 ---

 Theres only so much one can know,
-At any given time.
+at any given time.
-There's a bandwidth and a bitrate,
+there's a bandwidth and a bitrate,
-Intrinsic to this rhyme.
+intrinsic to this rhyme.

 You know the momentum or displacement,
-Of a cubic set of splines.
+of a cubic set of splines.
-That trace out with each successive draw,
+that trace out with each successive draw,
-Of breath on their outline.
+of breath on their outline.

 Was I breathing?
 Heard a sigh?
 But would you care
-To answer why?
+to answer why?

 My inhale's the diving gradient,
-Of the monotonic brought sentient,
+of the monotonic brought sentient,
-And I'll be decreasing come the time.
+and I'll be decreasing come the time.

 I'm the path formed by the splines,
 I'm the piecewise continuous function,
-Of this droning slope's dysfunction.
+of this droning slope's dysfunction.

 But I know differentiation,
-Is an operation that I cannot
+is an operation that I cannot
-Infinitely survive.
+infinitely survive.
-The four times is the bound.
+And four times is the bound.

-$f(x) = ?$
+f(x) = ?

-(If you think you know what $f(x)$ is feel free to ask).